Ontario Ministry of Education promises new math curriculum will help students calculate their chances of survival - The Beaverton

 Ontario Ministry of Education promises new math curriculum will help students calculate their chances of survival

-TORONTO — As prepare to reopen for the first time since the -19 began, the Ontario Ministry of Education has assured students and teachers that the newly revised curriculum will help them calculate their chances of survival.
+— As schools prepare to reopen for the first time since the began, the Ministry of Education has assured students and teachers that the newly revised curriculum will help them calculate their chances of survival.

 The Ministry of Education unveiled the updated math curriculum in late June, which includes new sections on financial literacy, coding and viral outbreak prediction modelling.